th3incredibl3hulk/rackspace-how-to/content/rackspace-migration-manager/best-practices-for-migration.md

 ###Phase 3: After the migration###

-1. Have a monitoring strategy in place that monitors your most important items to monitor.
+1. Have a monitoring strategy in place that monitors your most important items.
 Monitoring data will enable you to make good decisions about performance and costs.

 2. Use the monitoring tools that best fit the business.
-Your operations people will thank you in the long run, and your business owners will have clearer data points to base their decisions on.
+Your operations people will thank you in the long run and your business owners will have clearer data points to base their decisions on.

 3. Leverage Rackspace support.
 The Rackspace Technical Account Managers are